dstein64/nvim-scrollview/README.md

 ## Signs

-There is builtin support for various types of signs (referred to as "sign groups"), listed below.
+There is built-in support for various types of signs (referred to as "sign groups"), listed below.
 The functionality is similar to the sign column, but with scrollbar positioning.